pmlopes/vertx-starter/README.md

 * `templates` simple templates that apply to all languages
 * `defaults` default dependencies that are automatically selected for this tool
 * `executables` list of template elements that should be marked as executable (required for unix OSes)
+* `blob` a existing zip file that will be merged to the final zip

 #### fields